 Each time you move your shoulder, the shoulder joints are move.
 The shoulder has the greatest range of movement compare with the other joints.
 This large range of movement may lead to joint problem.
-The acromioclavicular (AC) joint is the most common area to get injured for people who does frequent weight lifting or overhead movements.
+People who does frequent weight lifting or overhead movements injures the shoulder easily.

-Shoulder problems can be severe or minor.
-You may experience pain, swelling, numbness, tingling sensation, weakness to your shoulders gradually.
-Your shoulder’s range of movement may get affected as well.
-Shoulder injuries mostly happen during sports or accidental falls.
+You may experience pain, swelling, numbness, tingling sensation, weakness to your shoulders.
+Your shoulder’s range of motion may get affected as well.

 Acute shoulder injury

 An acute shoulder injury could be a fall and landed on the shoulder or fall on an outstretched arm.
 Pain may be sudden and severe.

 - ROTATOR CUFF TEAR – Damage to one or more of the four tendons that cover the shoulder joint, which may occur from a direct blow to or overstretching of the tendon.